CamJam-EduKit/EduKit3/GPIOZero/worksheet.md

 ## Software

-This resource uses the python library GPIoZero.
+This resource uses the python library GPIOZero.
 This is installed by default in Raspbian Jessie, but you may need to install it manually if you are using an older operating system.

 To install this software, run the following command in the terminal: